Koumajou Densetsu: Scarlet Symphony

-is a Metroidvania Touhou Project fangame developed in 2009 for Microsoft Windows.
+is an Action-adventure Touhou Project fangame developed in 2009 for Windows.
 The game has also been referred to as Touhouvania.
-A remaster, titled Koumajou Remilia: Scarlet Symphony (紅魔城レミリア 緋色の交響曲), was announced in 2021, and released on July 28, 2022 for Steam and Nintendo Switch.
+A remaster, titled Koumajou Remilia: Scarlet Symphony (紅魔城レミリア 緋色の交響曲), was announced in 2021, and released on July 28, 2022, for Steam and Nintendo Switch.

 Gameplay

-Koumajou Densetsu: Scarlet Symphony is a Metroidvania, taking heavy influence from Castlevania: Symphony of the Night.
+Koumajou Densetsu: Scarlet Symphony is an action-adventure with Bullet hell elements, taking heavy influence from the Castlevania series.
 The player controls Reimu Hakurei, the miko of the Hakurei Shrine, as she navigates the Scarlet Devil Mansion via platforming sections and killing enemies and bosses, which allows Reimu to level up and upgrade her abilities.

 Plot

 In Koumajou Densetsu: Scarlet Symphony, Reimu Hakurei enters the Scarlet Devil Mansion to stop Remilia Scarlet, who has released red mist across Gensokyo.

 Development

 Koumajou Densetsu: Scarlet Symphony was released in August 2009 by dojin developer Frontier Aja at that year's Comiket.
-A remaster by the original developers was announced in 2021 for Steam and Nintendo Switch, which was originally intended to release the same year, but was later delayed to July 28, 2022.
+A remaster by the original developers and Korean publisher CFK was announced in 2021 for Steam and Nintendo Switch.
+It was originally intended to release the same year, but was later delayed to July 28, 2022.
 The remaster introduced new dialogue along with recorded voice acting, an official English translation, and improved graphics.
+This version was released for PlayStation 5 on August 8, 2024.